danielvijge/openwrt-configuration-ansible/readme.md

 **LAN**

 * Set the protocol to _DHCP client_.
-* Under Physical Settings make use _Bridge interfaces_ is selected, and the Interfaces are set to _eth0.1,wlan0,wlan1_.
+* Under Physical Settings make sure _Bridge interfaces_ is selected, and the Interfaces are set to _eth0.1,wlan0,wlan1_.

 **LAN6**